Digital Health Assistant

 Thompson DA.
 Data abstraction, coding, and analysis of 24,635 telemedicine encounters between June 2017 and Dec 2017.
 Investigation of beginning (age, gender, Coded Chief Complaint), middle (clinical documentation), and end (diagnosis, disposition) of medical encounters; comparison to decision support tools.
 2017.

 Thompson DA.
 Medical Call Center Benchmarking Report: 2004 to 2016.
-An analysis of 6.5 million triage calls from 10 medical call centers.
-Limited distribution to participating call centers.
+An analysis of 6.5 million triage calls from 16 medical call centers.
+Full report available to participating call centers.
 2017.
+Summary Report and Charts.

 Thompson DA.
 Top 50 Reasons for Call in a Full Age Range Medical Call Center; Coded Chief Complaint Analysis by Age Group and Acuity (Nurse Advice Line; N = 20K).
 2017.